peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 	</tr>
 </table>

-As you can see, the pescetarian label is quite wonky.
+As you can see, the pescetarian label is quite untrustworthy.

 #### Third Problem: Food Frequency Questionnaires Seem Troublesome